Geshe Kelsang Gyatso has Given New York Two Beautiful Buddhist Temples

-A Kadampa Buddhist Temple is a special, holy place, where we can receive blessings and powerful imprints on our minds that lead to deep inner peace in the future.
+Kadampa Buddhist Temples are special, holy places, where we can receive blessings and powerful imprints on our minds that lead to deep inner peace in the future.

 The International Temples Project (ITP) was established by Venerable Geshe Kelsang Gyatso with the vision to build a Kadampa Buddhist Temple in every major city in the world.

-This Temple is surrounded by the eight auspicious signs:
+Kadampa Temples are surrounded by eight auspicious signs:

 - The precious umbrella